onart/cpp_forward_tuple/README.md

 # cpp_forward_tuple
 Reverse version of std::tuple, which is already reversed\
-ftuple is a class like std::tuple, but its order in memory is forward
+ftuple is a class like std::tuple, but its order in memory is forward\
+C++17 or later required

 example:\
 type `ftuple<int, float, double, char>` is like: